Track screens

 List of screen types falling into that category: Product detail, Event detail, Conversation/Chat, User profile…

-In some cases, there will be screen that can have different layouts/states depending on the user context.
-In this situation, it would be interesting to append the layout/state value to the screen name.
-Examples:
+Screens can have different layouts or states depending on the user context.
+In this case, append its value to the screen name.

 StateScreen name